Be Informed

-Frequently asked Questions
+Frequently Asked Questions

 Skilled Nursing

 Medicaid is a federal government program run by each individual state.
 It provides health coverage for some low income people, the elderly and those with disabilities who meet eligibility criteria.
 There are different eligibility rules for single, widowed and married individuals.
 Medicaid is available for those living in the community and to residents of a nursing home.
-Nursing Home Medicaid is a specific division of Medicaid that once approved pays for long term custodial care for an individual living in a Medicaid certified nursing home.

 Those applying for nursing home Medicaid require the assistance of a designated representative.
 This person will need to be able to answer all eligibility questions and have access to the individual’s financial records.
-A Durable Power of Attorney or able bodied spouse would be considered designated representatives.
+A Durable Power of Attorney or able-bodied spouse would be considered designated representatives.

-For married individuals Medicaid considers the combined assets of both spouses when determining eligibility.
+For married individuals, Medicaid considers the combined assets of both spouses when determining eligibility.
 Typically one spouse is still living in the community and the other is living in a nursing home.
 Medicaid allows the community spouse to keep the home in which they live in, its contents, their automobile and a certain amount of the couples combined assets.

 All nursing home Medicaid applications require a financial look back.
 This is when Medicaid examines the applicant’s financial records during the previous five years.
 Any gifts of money, transfers of assets or properties sold or transferred will be reviewed.
 Medicaid will determine if these are considered valid or invalid transfers.
 An invalid transfer may result in a delay of nursing home Medicaid coverage.

-Due to the complexities of the Medicaid process, hiring a Medicaid Attorney or Agency to assist the designated representative is advised.
+Due to the complexities of the Medicaid process, hiring a Medicaid attorney or agency to assist the designated representative is advised.

-A PRI/Screen (Patient Review Instrument) is a medical evaluation assessment that is required by NYS prior to admission to a nursing home.
-The PRI/Screen can be completed by a certified nurse.
-Home Care Agencies may be able to provide this nurse if requested.
-There is a fee involved when having a PRI/Screen completed at home.
 Once completed, the PRI and Screen will determine the cognitive and physical abilities of an individual and a score is given based on these findings.
 A nursing home or assisted living can look at this score and determine if the patient is at an appropriate level for the type of care the facility is able to provide.
 This evaluation is also a good tool for family to start looking for an appropriate level of care for their loved one since this evaluation is an objective review of what level of care the individual is scoring and needs.
-Once completed, the PRI/Screen is valid for 90 days unless there is change in the health status of the individual.

 Rehabilitation